zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ---

 ### 4. MultiAgent Pattern (Bottom Right)
 **Overview**: The MultiAgent Pattern involves multiple AI agents working collaboratively, each with a specialized role, to achieve a common goal.
 This mimics a team of human experts working together.
+It would be the most likely for workflows involving multiple steps, activities and outcomes in complex enterprise environments to enable superior outcomes.

 **Components and Flow**:
 - **User**: The user provides a prompt to the AI system.